 It happens around 6-8 weeks after your dog's heat, and even though she's not actually pregnant, her body acts like she is.

 After your dog's estrus or heat cycle ends, her body experiences a natural drop in the hormone progesterone.
 This drop triggers the release of another hormone called prolactin.
-Prolactin is responsible for changes in your dog's mammary glands, milk production, and mothering instincts which mimics a true pregnancy.
+Prolactin is responsible for changes in your dog's mammary glands, milk production, and mothering instincts, which mimic a true pregnancy.

 Interestingly, spaying your dog within 6-8 weeks of her last heat can cause a rapid drop in progesterone, potentially triggering a false pregnancy.
 This is why I suggest waiting 2-3 months after a dog's last heat cycle before spaying.